ibm-cloud-docs/virtualization/how-install-xenserver-tools-linux.md

         [root@ns0 Linux]# bash install.sh
         Detected `CentOS release 5.2 (Final)' (centos version 5).

-        The following changes will be made to this Virtual Machine:
+        The following changes are made to this virtual machine:
-        * packages to be installed/upgraded:
+        * packages to be installed or upgraded:
         - kernel-xen-2.6.18-53.1.13.el5.xs4.1.0.24.x86_64.rpm
         - xe-guest-utilities-4.1.0-257.x86_64.rpm